Joshausage01/Crisostomo_GameProject/README.md

 [Unit.cs]
-  -It is where the fields of the Units are coded in that acts as the characteristics of the units -There are methods here which acts as the actions of the units
+  -It is where the fields of the Units are coded in that acts as the characteristics of the units -Unit constructor is what sets the paramaters for a character unit -There are methods here which acts as the actions of the units
      -Attacking method where the attack logic of the units is in -Heal method where the heal logic of the units is in